Mormert/marsim/box2d/docs/dynamics.md

 ### Wheel Joint
 The wheel joint restricts a point on bodyB to a line on bodyA.
 The wheel joint also provides a suspension spring.
-See b2WheelJoint.h and Car.h for details.
+See b2WheelJoint.h and Robot.h for details.

 ![Wheel Joint](images/wheel_joint.svg)